casperklein/homeassistant-addons-dev/pi-hole/README.md

 You can open the Pi-hole Web UI in Home Assistant using Ingress.
 Simply click *Open Web UI* on the add-on page.

-If you additionally want to enable direct HTTP(S) access, open the add-on's Network settings and assign a port.
+If you also want to enable direct HTTP/HTTPS access, open the add-on's Network settings and assign a port to HTTP/HTTPS.

-For HTTPS, you can configure a certificate and key file located in `/ssl`.
+For HTTPS, you can configure a certificate and key file located in `/ssl` in the add-on settings.
 If no certificate is provided, a self-signed certificate will be generated and used.

 You can secure direct access by enabling the *Authentication* option in the add-on configuration.